tictacthomas/BlueTabs/README.md

 - Hide individual windows from the list without closing them
 - Middle mouse button and side mouse button support
 - Virtual desktop aware — only shows windows on the current desktop
-- DPI-aware, scalable UI
 - AHK integration for deep hotkey compatibility
 - System tray with quick access to settings

 ---

-## Requirements

-> **Just want to run it?** Download the standalone `.exe` from the releases page — no Python, no dependencies, nothing to install.
-Drop it in a folder alongside `config.json` and run it.

 The rest of this section is only relevant if you want to run from source.